-Year 2 I met Nick, who I’ve known through my fiance.
+In my second year, I met Nick, who I’ve known through my fiancé.
 He started real estate at my office.
 We had a connection right from the start.
 We started, Nick and I, together.
-Then last November, it was actually the girl who was doing her lashes, she started her real estate course, and every time I did my lashes she would ask me questions.
-I felt a connection with her as well, the same connection I felt with Nick, and now she’s working with us as well, a team of 3.
-I started on my own, and now we’re 3.
+Then last November, it was actually the girl who was doing my lashes, she started her real estate course, and every time I did my lashes she would ask me questions.
+I felt a connection with her as well, the same connection I felt with Nick, and now she’s working with us as well, a team of three.
 It’s a cool vibe that we have together.
 We’re 3 very different people but we complement each other very well.
 Who knows what the future holds, but I definitely want to be very selective with who I surround myself with, business-wise.

 You work at Remax Platine, but now you have your own team under that banner, correct?

 Correct.
-We’re called Garnou Markou Realty Group.
+We’re called Garneau Markou Realty Group.
 Nick has his license for both residential and commercial, but he owned a couple of restaurants, so he really specializes in commercial restaurant sales.

 Can you tell us what it’s like to be on a team, what was the hardest part for you being independent and going to work with people very close to you.

-Moving forward, what is your 5-year goal with the company?
+Moving forward, what is your five year goal with the company?